 The minimum age for our club is 4 years old.
 Through experience we have found that children under this age find it hard to concentrate for the whole lesson.
 There is no upper age for adults.

 We have specific classes for youngsters called 'The Shotokan Tigers', we also hold a family class on a Sunday morning when parents can train alongside their children.
-We hold a class specifically for adults on Tuesdays.
+We hold a class specifically for adults on Mondays.

 I really want to learn karate, but I have a disability.
 Will this stop me from doing karate?